-When I think back to all the unhappy and frustrating times in my life, I realize now that I prolonged these experiences because I spend too much time in my head.
-I was either worrying about the future or thinking about past mistakes, missed opportunities and all the other events in my life where I felt dissatisfied and frustrated.
-I didn’t even realize how much impact negative thinking had on my life,
+When I think back to all the unhappy and frustrating times in my life, I realize now that I prolonged these experiences because I spent too much time in my head.
+I was either worrying about the future or thinking about past mistakes, missed opportunities, and all the other events in my life where I felt dissatisfied and frustrated.
+I didn’t even realize how much impact negative thoughts had on my life,

-Then one day, I read an article that said that we have between 40,000-80,000 thoughts every day.
+Then, one day I read an article that said that we have between 40,000-80,000 thoughts every day.
 I realized then that the thousands of negative thoughts I was having on a daily basis were preventing me from not only enjoying life experiences, but draining my energy and distracting me from focusing on what was important in my life.
-It had to stop and the only person who could do this was me.

 In this article, you will understand why you have negative thoughts and how to deal with them.

 Table of Contents